4321ba/Galaxy_Jukebox/README.md

 ## Current state

-The program is feature complete, but there are some some more things I may want to do.
+The program is quite complete, but there are some some more things I may want to do.

+If you're interested in how it works, you can read [the documentation](documentation.md)!

 ## Minecraft version